Introduction

 • The SDLC process consists of several phases, including planning, requirements gathering, design, implementation, testing, deployment, and maintenance.

-• The phases of SDLC are typically followed in a sequential manner, although some development methodologies may utilize an iterative or agile approach.
+• The phases of SDLC are typically followed sequentially, although some development methodologies may utilize an iterative or agile approach.

 • The phases of the SDLC typically include: